slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 form of SLSA attestations, in order to make provenance for related artifacts available after generation for verification.

-This document specifies how these attestations should be distributed, or the relationship between build artifacts and attestations.
+This document provides specifications for distributing attestations, and the relationship between build artifacts and attestations.
 It is primarily concerned with artifacts for ecosystems that distribute "built distributions", but some attention is also paid to ecosystems that distribute container images